thrasher-corp/gocryptotrader/exchanges/alert/README.md

 	s.mu.Unlock()
 }

-// WhatsTheValueScott will retrieve the value that was changed and should be
+// WhatsTheValue will retrieve the value that was changed and should be
 // different from the past value.
-Efficiency++ func (s *SomeChangingType) WhatsTheValueScott() int64 {
+Efficiency++ func (s *SomeChangingType) WhatsTheValue() int64 {
 	s.mu.Lock()
 	scottsValue := s.ValueThatChanges
 	s.mu.Unlock()